 National Justice Survey 2017: Issues in Canada’s Criminal Justice System

-In 2017, Justice Canada undertook public opinion research to gather information on Canadians’ views and perceptions of the criminal justice system (CJS).
-The study included three components: an online survey of just over 2,000 randomly sampled Canadians reasonably generalizable to the Canadian population; a sample of close to 3,500 Canadians who were recruited via an open link featured on the Justice Canada website and circulated on social media; and finally a series of 12 in-person focus groups and 20 telephone interviews to explore selected issues in greater depth.
+The 2017 National Justice Survey gathered information on Canadians’ views and perceptions of the criminal justice system.
+The study included three components: an online survey of just over 2,000 randomly sampled Canadians reasonably representative of the Canadian population; a sample of close to 3,500 Canadians who were recruited via an openlink featured on the Justice Canada website and circulated on social media; and finally a series of 12 in-person focus groups and 20 telephone interviews to explore selected issues in greater depth.

 - Community-based sentencing

 - Discretion in sentencing

 Researchers also recruited participants who were familiar with Justice Canada to answer the survey and then they compared the results to the survey of the general public in the representative sample.